ljbo82/cpp-project-builder-doc/README.md

   * Default value: _(empty)_

   This variable defines the list of variables names which shall be inspected through [printvars](#printvars) target.

-### Advanced input variables

-Below are the list the input variables for advanced usage:

 <a name="ARTIFACT_BASE_NAME"></a>
 * **`ARTIFACT_BASE_NAME`**